 Many universities have instituted Second/Sophomore Year Experience (SYE) programs to counter the lack of momentum and connection that can lead to a sophomore slump.
 At large universities, SYE living-learning communities are designed to keep students living on campus and engaged.
 Ohio State, for example, has documented higher retention and graduation rates among students who live on campus sophomore year instead of moving off campus (for retention, 95.7% vs. 88.6%, and for graduation, 88.2% vs. 76.5 %).

 SYE programming includes events that connect students with faculty members.
 At Duke, students attend "career luncheons" in the faculty dining hall; Colorado State University hosts a "True Faculty Story Dinner Series" just for sophomores; Williams College calls their monthly meet-ups that introduce sophomores to a variety of featured guests "M&Ms" ("learn, meet, mingle and munch").

 Special opportunities may include unique study abroad programs just for sophomores, peer mentoring, special outdoor experiences, Academic Transition Workshops, monthly newsletters, social programs, leadership opportunities, and parties to celebrate being halfway to graduation.

-Parents can support slumping sophomores by listening and encouraging.
+Parents can support slumping sophomores by listening to and encouraging them.
 Students who feel unfocused and indecisive may benefit from time in the career center or an appointment with an academic advisor.
-Involvement on campus and good health are both spirit-boosters.
+Involvement on campus and good health are both spirit boosters.
 When students are grounded in the positive, they can be more resilient if or when they do hit a bump in the road.